 Soil tests will generally give the amount of Calcium, often in a "Low to High" format, depending on the lab.
 It will not give you the amount of calcium that is actually available to your plants.
 You could be swimming in calcium, but if it is not available your plants will suffer.
 Agri-Cal ensures that the minute you spray it your plants are getting calcium while quickly making more of the unavailable calcium available to plants.

 Just a side note: Calcium and Magnesium work together in tightening and loosening soil.
 Calcium tends to loosen soil while Magnesium tends to tighten soil.
 Some soil specialists say that high CEC clay sites, more calcium may be desired, up to 70% to 75% with Magnesium 10% to help loosen soil while low CEC sites may require less Calcium, as low as 60% with Magnesium up to 20% to tighten soil and help with water retention.
 The Calcium/Magnesium ratio should total approximately 80%.
 The remaining 20% will be the other nutrients.
 However, there are also other ways to accomplish greater water retention.

-Combining Foliar Blend Biostimualnt (Also Turf Formula) with Agri-Cal
+Combining Foliar Blend Biostimualnt (As Well As Turf Formula) with Agri-Cal

 Turf Formula has been shown, when combined with Super-Cal, to increase soil microorganism activity by and amazing 3400% in just 24 hours.
 These tests were conducted by the University of Missouri - Columbia.

 Disease pathogens residing on soil and on plant surfaces were reduced by 35% to 80%.
 Plant health was increased and bushel weight was also increased by an average of 33%.
 (See Links Below).